Are you looking for the ultimate list of blogging resources? You’ve come to the right place!

-If you are interested in starting a blog, check out the resources I’ve listed below.
-I have taken a lot of classes, and I’ve read a ton of articles, so I would love to share my knowledge with you!
+If you’re interested in starting a blog, check out the resources I’ve listed below.
+I’ve taken a lot of classes, and I’ve read a ton of articles, so I would love to share my knowledge with you to help you save time along the way!

 INITIAL SET UP